Two Postdoctoral Positions in Neuroscience

 How to Apply

 Interested applicants should submit a CV, brief statement of interest, and contact information for two references to chinmattia@gmail.com.
 Review of applications will begin immediately and continue until the positions are filled.
 Priority will be given to applications received before 31/10/2025.
+The ideal starting date is January 2026, but later is also possible.

 Join us at the Chini Lab to explore fundamental questions in neuroscience and contribute to meaningful advances in the understanding of ASD and brain development.